 - Have time away from baby prior to starting daycare.
 Before Brielle started daycare, my friend Liz (HI LIZ!) came one day a week to watch her at home while I worked.
 This allowed Brielle to get used to someone else diapering, feeding and playing with her.
 Even if it’s not a full day of this routine, get dad involved or see if another family member or friend can help (or do a “test run”!)

 - Label all their stuff.
 All the kids in the classroom are around the same age and therefore shop at the same clothing stores, purchase their bedding around the same time, love the same sippy cups and use the same pacifiers.
 It’s important to label your things and for this task we have always trusted Name Bubbles and their personalized labels.
 Lots of our items from Brielle’s early daycare days from September 2014 are still holding strong (and were mostly manually removed by me as I had to replace with Hailey’s name!).
-The ones seen here are their new style in purple!
-Use code SPOT15 to receive 15% off your order at Name Bubbles (expires 2/28/18).

 - Supply extra clothes that aren’t favorites.
 Expect clothes to come home from daycare with lots of stains, some easier to get out than others.
 For that reason, I never send them to daycare in things I like (which basically means they wear the same things weekly!)